ordina-jworks/ordina-jworks.github.io/_posts/2022-05-04-RTK-Intership.md

 ### Testing of the antennas
 I tested both antennas side by side for 5 minutes while outside on the table, using SBAS as the correction method.
-These are the results (the more compact the data points the more accurate):
+These are the results, the more compact the data points the more accurate:

 {:refdef: style="text-align: center;"}
 <img src="{{ '/img/2022-05-04-RTK-Internship/TestingAntennasOutside.JPG' | prepend: site.baseurl }}" alt="TestingAntennasOutside" class="image center" style="margin:0px auto; max-width:100%">